LuckJMG/.dotfiles/README.md

 # .dotfiles

-My workspace backup of windows wsl2.
+My workspace backup for windows wsl2.

-This repository is for backup my workspace that includes dotfiles (`.zshrc`, `.npmrc`, `.gitconfig`, etc.) and apps (`zsh`, `git`, `node`, etc.) of windows wsl2, apart of that is neccesary other apps pre-installed in windows that I will specify later.
+This repository is for backup my workspace that includes dotfiles (`.zshrc`, `.npmrc`, `.gitconfig`, etc.) and apps (`zsh`, `git`, `node`, etc.) of windows wsl2, apart of that is necessary other apps pre-installed in windows that I will specify later.

 ## Table of Contents